BlueSpire/w3c-reactivity-protocol-proposal/proposal.md

 ### Model and Application Developers

-The primary APIs needed by app developers are those that enable them to create reactive models.
-The protocol would provide both a declarative and an imperative way of creating object signals.
+The primary APIs needed by app developers are those that enable them to create reactive values and models.
+The protocol provides both a declarative and an imperative way of creating property signals.
+It also provides low-level APIs for creating custom signals.

 **Example: Declaring a model with an observable property**